 Analyzing Twitter's Unusual Options Activity

-On Friday, shares of Twitter (NYSE:TWTR) saw unusual options activity.
-After the option alert, the stock price moved down to $66.76.
+Twitter (NYSE:TWTR) shares experienced unusual options activity on Monday.
+The stock price moved down to $65.72 following the option alert.

 - Trade Type: PUT